swcreative/project0/README.md

 Player X starts.
 The players take turns until there is a winner or a draw.

 ### A DRAW
-If there is a draw, the reset button appears.
+If there is a draw, the reset button appears without any celebrations.

 ### A WINNER
 If there is a winner, a javascript confetti script loads (yahhhhh) and a modal pops up to announce the winner.
 Click on the 'x' of the modal and the modal announcement disappears.